 Estimate Downtime Tolerances

 When you assess and prioritize your business requirements, you also have to estimate downtime tolerances for every business application in your company.
+Keep in mind that downtime assumptions in the manufacturing industry tend to be inaccurate.

-Many companies see that applications that seemed of less importance at first glance can suddenly disrupt operations when they go down, making the pre-assessed downtime tolerance impossible to meet.
+Many companies see that applications that seem of less importance at first glance can suddenly disrupt operations when they go down, making the pre-assessed downtime tolerance impossible to meet.
+Moreover, it often turns out that the manual processes or paper backups that were supposed to help in disaster recovery are not viable enough.
+During the interview phase, you should talk about these issues because it may help evaluate the true downtime needs that should be formalized and accepted by stakeholders.

 Consider the Solutions and Costs